Stillalive222/pothole-robot/README.md

 # Bitumen Buddy – Semi-Autonomous Pothole Detection & Filling Robot

-## Overview
+## Description
-Bitumen Buddy is a **semi-autonomous robot** developed as part of the **Design Practicum at IIT Mandi** for road maintenance automation.
+**Bitumen Buddy** is a **semi-autonomous robot** developed during the *Design Practicum at IIT Mandi*.
-The robot detects potholes, estimates their volume, and dispenses filler material to repair them, while allowing RC override for operator control.
+It detects potholes, estimates their volume using **Arducam ToF camera + Open3D**, and dispenses filler material with a **dual-servo mechanism**.
+The robot features a **4WD platform** with Arduino motor control, GPS logging, and RC override for manual operation.

 ## Features
-- **4WD mobility platform** with Arduino-based motor control, GPS logging, and RC override
+- Semi-autonomous pothole detection and filling
-- **Pothole detection** using YOLOv6 on Raspberry Pi
+- 4WD mobility platform with GPS logging and RC override
-- **Depth sensing & volume estimation** with Arducam ToF camera and Open3D processing
+- Depth-based volume estimation with Arducam ToF + Open3D
-- **Dual-servo dispensing system** for controlled material filling
+- Dual-servo dispensing system for controlled material delivery
-- Designed for **field deployability** with modular and robust chassis
+- Modular and robust chassis for field deployability

 ## Technical Stack
 - **Hardware:** Arduino, Raspberry Pi, Arducam ToF Camera, Dual Servo Mechanism